-Against all the odds, but with the support of nearly a million Europeans
+Against all the odds, but with the support of nearly

-the EU's proposed copyright reform--including controversial proposals to create a new "snippet" right for news publishers, and mandatory copyright filters for sites that published user uploaded content.
+reject the EU's proposed copyright reform--including controversial proposals to create a new "snippet" right for news publishers, and mandatory copyright filters for sites that published user uploaded content.

 The result was a vote on July 5th of all MEPS, which ended in a 318 against 278 victory in favour of withdrawing the Parliament's support for the languages.
 Now all MEPs will have a chance in September to submit new amendments and vote on a final